ariatemplates/editors-tools/ultimate-poc/README.md

 * either finding a solution to execute the server in a virtual file system - personally I don't know how
 * or finding a solution to extract the files of the archive for the server.
 See this [thread on stackoverflow](http://stackoverflow.com/questions/5622789/how-to-refer-a-file-from-jar-file-in-eclipse-plugin#answer-5660242) talking about plugin packaging: an option to avoid archiving would be available in case we wrap the plugin in an Eclipse feature.

+NB: to bring files from the backend project into the Eclipse Plugin project without versioning issues, [Git Submodules](http://git-scm.com/book/en/Git-Tools-Submodules) can be used

 ### Projects architecture